 The Company intends to raise such additional capital through the issuance of equity securities, debt financings or other sources in order to further implement its business plan.
 However, if such financing is not available at adequate levels, the Company will need to reevaluate its operating plan and may be required to delay the development of its product candidates.
-Based on anticipated spend and timing of expenditure assumptions, the Company currently expects that its existing cash as of June 30, 2020, will be sufficient to fund its operating expenses and capital expenditure requirements into the first half of 2022 from the date the unaudited condensed consolidated financial statements are issued
+Based on anticipated spend and timing of expenditure assumptions, the Company currently expects that its existing cash as of September 30, 2020, will be sufficient to fund its operating expenses and capital expenditure requirements into the second half of calendar year 2023 from the date the unaudited condensed consolidated financial statements are issued.